\documentclass[final, 9pt, onecolumn]{saucis}

 So, read both the source and the compiled texts.

 Insert your text here.
-Ensure that it is written in the correct English.
+Ensure that it is written in correct English.

 If there are subsections, then you may use